Berck

-Geography

-Situated just to the north of the estuary of the river Authie, Berck has a huge expanse of sandy beach and impressive grassy-topped dunes facing north onto the English Channel.
-The town comprises two parts – to the east, the old fishing town of Berck-Ville and to the west the seaside area, Berck-sur-Mer.
+Situated on the English Channel immediately north the mouth of the river Authie, Berck boasts over 11 km of sandy beaches and grass-topped dunes, and since the middle of the 19th century it has been a destination for convalescents and vacationers.

 Toponymy

-Berck is attested through the centuries in various forms: datum Bergis and Berc in 1215, Bierk in 1282.

-Its origin has been conjectured to come either from Germanic berg "hill", "mount" or birkja "place of the birch trees", designating the birch tree wood nearby.
-The Modern Dutch word for "birch" is berk.

-In Dutch the name is Berk-aan-Zee.
+Various forms of Berck's name were in use by the early 13th century.
+Datum Bergis and Berc appear in documents from 1215, and Bierk appears in a document from in 1282.
+Its specific etymology is unknown and may come from either the Germanic berg ("hill") or birkja ("place of the birch trees").

 History

-The old town was formerly a fishing harbour which in 1301 was recorded to have 150 homesteads with 800 inhabitants.
-A mediaeval wooden lighthouse, known locally as a foïer, was built on a dune and lit by charcoal and faggots but this burned down several times.
-On one occasion at least it was as a result of the continuous conflict between the English and the French in the Hundred Years War.
+By the start of the 14th century, Berck was an established fishing village.
+In 1301, it was recorded to have 150 homesteads with 800 inhabitants.
+The oldest parts of Berck are now 1.5 km inland from both river and sea, presumably because of deposition, but at the time of its founding the village was on the coast and what is now the church of St-Jean-Baptiste began its existence as a lighthouse (first wooden, then stone).

+As a result of the retreating coastline, boats were designed with flat bottoms so that they could be drawn up on the beach.
+A cart was driven out to them in order to bring in the catch (see Eugène Boudin's painting below).

+Berck was a location of combat for centuries.
 The chronicler Enguerrand de Monstrelet mentions that during 1414 the English garrison in Calais raided south and burned the town.
-Eventually the lighthouse was replaced by a stone tower at the side of which a chapel was built in the 15th century, but this did not save it from further mishap.
 During the second siege of Montreuil in 1544, the English advanced from the south and burned 200 houses, the church and the mill as they passed through Berck.
-What was left of the place was then burned by the French on their way to relieve the siege.
+What was left of the place was burned by the French on their way to relieve the siege.

-The chapel was later extended to join the tower, making what is now the church of St-Jean-Baptiste, but the tower was only converted to a belfry after the sea retired, leaving it 1.5 kilometres inland.
-It is for this reason that the present division between the original village and the sea-front area exists.
-As a result, boats were then designed with flat bottoms so that they could be drawn up on the beach and a cart was driven out to them in order to bring in the catch (see Eugène Boudin's painting below).

-In the mid-19th century, Berck took on a therapeutic role in the treatment of tuberculosis.
+In the mid-19th century, Berck was given a therapeutic role in the treatment of tuberculosis.
 The Maritime hospital was inaugurated in 1869 by Empress Eugenie.
 Other hospitals and benevolent institutes were soon created to cater for the sick and those in need of rest and recuperation.
-It was at this time that the medical benefits of sea bathing were being recommended and the town, advertised as just a three-hour journey from Paris, began to build up its tourist trade with the help of the railways.
+It was at this time that the medical benefits of sea bathing were being recommended.
+The town, advertised as just a three-hour journey from Paris, began to build up its tourist trade with the help of the railways.